Rodney Cavalier: Biography

 A Fellow of the University of Sydney, he was chairman of the Australian Language and Literacy Council (1991–1996).
 He was also deputy chairman of the National Council for the Centenary of Federation (1997–2001) and chairman of the Sesquicentenary of Responsible Government in NSW (2002–2006): two bodies which published over 60 books on various aspects of Australian history and culture.
 He was a member of the Council of the National Library of Australia (1989–1998) and a member of the Council of the State Library of New South Wales (2013–2015).

 Cavalier is an ardent book collector and lover of cricket and his appointment to the Sydney Cricket Ground Trust fulfilled a life's ambition.
 He was a trustee (1996–2014) and chairman (2001–2014).
 At the completion of this, record, term the Trust made him a Life Member.
 He is also an Honorary Life Member of the Marylebone Cricket Club.

 He is currently the chairman of the C.E.W.
 Bean Foundation and the Southern Zone of Country Cricket New South Wales.

 Cavalier has published widely on governors, the workings of cabinet, premiers, political cartoons, the uses of diaries and has also published extensively on the subject of cricket.
-His research and writings on the childhood and adolescence of Sir Donald Bradman have altered the Bradman historiography.
 He has also been the editor of the monthly newsletter of the Southern Highlands Branch of the Australian Labor Party.

 In January 2001 he was presented with the Centenary Medal for "service to Australian society and the Centenary of Federation".
 In January 2004, he was appointed an Officer of the Order of Australia (AO) for "service to the community as a contributor to a range of cultural, literary and sporting organisations, to education and training, and to the New South Wales Parliament".
-In June 2008, he was awarded a Doctor of the University (honoris causa) by the University of Technology, Sydney.
+In June 2008, he was awarded a Doctor of the university (honoris causa) by the University of Technology, Sydney.